 However, medical malpractice cases are very complex—and courts and juries tend to give doctors the benefit of the doubt.
 Our Board Certified Clearwater medical malpractice lawyers can level the playing field.

 We’re one of the oldest personal injury firms in Tampa Bay.
 We’ve helped injured patients hold negligent medical providers accountable for over 65 years.
 This is the experience you want on your side when you take on big doctors, big hospitals, and big insurers.

-Contact Perenich, Caulfield, Avril & Noyes Personal Injury Lawyers at (727) 796-8282 today to schedule your free consultation with a Clearwater medical malpractice attorney.
+Contact Perenich, Caulfield, Avril & Noyes Personal Injury Lawyers at (727) 796-8282 today to speak with a Clearwater attorney.

-How Perenich, Caulfield, Avril & Noyes Can Help After Medical Malpractice in Clearwater
+How Perenich, Caulfield, Avril & Noyes Personal Injury Lawyers Can Help After Medical Malpractice in Clearwater

 Medical malpractice victims often face serious struggles due to their injury cases.
 You may have visited the doctor to receive treatment—but then suffered a more serious underlying condition due to their negligence.

 Our Florida medical malpractice lawyers have a bit of experience holding negligent medical professionals liable—over 65 years worth!
 We’ve been named Super Lawyers, Rising Stars, and Top Lawyers in Tampa Bay, and we’ve recovered tens of millions of dollars for injury victims in Clearwater, Florida.

 When you hire our law firm, the medical providers and their malpractice insurers will take notice.
 They know they won’t get away with a lowball settlement offer.